oguzhanyalcinn/appium-android/README.md

-# Test Automation for Android App with Appium
+# UI Test Automation for Android App with Appium

 App: Thuisbezorgd.nl (Can be downloaded from [here](https://www.apkfollow.com/app/thuisbezorgd-nl-order-food-online/com.takeaway.android/))